fredldotme/Tide/README.md

 ## Under the hood

 This project uses LLVM + Clang and the Wasi SDK to provide a compiler toolchain for C & C++ projects.
-For the WebAssembly runtime it uses Wasm3.
+For the WebAssembly runtime it uses WAMR.

 ## License